SoanKim/NLP_Harry_Potter/README.md

 # NLP_Harry_Potter

-This is the results of my sentiment analysis by chapter/sentence and enetity anlalysis just for fun.</br></br>
+This is the result of my doc2vec analysis by chapter, by sentence and enetity anlalysis.</br></br>
 ### Sentiment Analysis by Chapter
 ![alt text](https://github.com/SoanKim/NLP_Harry_Potter/blob/main/sentiment_anal_by_chapter.png)</br>